mkounkel/SEDFit/README.md

 - cousins: Whether Cousins fluxes (U,B,V,R,I) should be downloaded, True by default, boolean<br>
 - tmass: Whether WISE fluxes (W1, W2, W3, W4) should be downloaded, True by default, boolean<br>
 - galex: Whether GALEX fluxes (FUV, NUV) should be downloaded, True by default, boolean<br>
+- parallax_sigma: Range of distances that should be used in fitting based on Gaia parallax and corresponding uncertainty, default is 3 sigma.

 ```
 x.addguesses()